List of British Commonwealth Air Training Plan facilities in Canada: Initial Training Schools

 Pilot and Air Observer candidates began their 26- or 28-week training program with four weeks at an Initial Training School (ITS).
 They studied theoretical subjects and were subjected to a variety of tests.
 Theoretical studies included navigation, theory of flight, meteorology, duties of an officer, air force administration, algebra, and trigonometry.
-Tests included an interview with a psychiatrist, the 4 hour long M2 physical examination, a session in a decompression chamber, and a "test flight" in a Link Trainer as well as academics.
-At the end of the course the postings were announced.
+Tests included an interview with a psychiatrist, the 4-hour-long M2 physical examination, a session in a decompression chamber, and a "test flight" in a Link Trainer, as well as academic tests.
+At the end of the course, the postings were announced.
 Occasionally candidates were re-routed to the Wireless Air Gunner stream at the end of ITS.